If I could teach the world to sing…

-It took about 15 months of visiting churches all over Austin before we found our spot at Riverbend Church, but, here’s the thing.
-Austin is full of great churches!
+It took about 15 months of visiting churches all over Austin before we found our spot.

 If you’ve thought about going to church, but have held back, here are my top five reasons why you might want to give it a shot.

-- The message – it will challenge or encourage you.
+The message – it will challenge and encourage you.

-- The perspective – you will come away renewed.
+The perspective – you will come away renewed and refreshed.

-Here’s a list of the churches we’ve visited in Austin, with my own small observation of their strong points.
+Here’s a list of the churches we’ve visited in Austin, with my own small observations on what I perceived as their strong points.

-Riverbend – outstanding music, gorgeous campus, very challenging messages, lots of small groups to connect with and a warm welcome.
+Riverbend – outstanding music, gorgeous campus, challenging messages, small groups to connect with and a warm welcome.